fuzzylogicxx/fuzzylogic/posts/better-alt-text.md

 If the image is of a company’s logo, the `alt` should be the company’s name.
 The word “logo” is neither necessary nor _useful_ as part of the alternative text.

-## If using an image multiple times, consider using different `alt` text
+## If using an image multiple times on the page, consider using different `alt` text

 Using an image several times in a website doesn't necessarily mean the alt attribute will be the same for each instance.
 For example, a logo within a website’s header often doubles a link back to the home page.
 In this example, the `alt` would be most useful as "Company’s name - home".
 If that same logo were used in the footer of the site alongside the text “Company’s name, copyright 20XX", then the logo should have an empty alt (alt="") so as to not create a redundant announcement of the company’s name.